GRAND Opening : 11/01 (Fri)

 Welcome to Oppaya789, where great times and delicious food come together!

-Located in the heart of the Silicon valley, Oppaya789 offers a unique blend of Spanish tapas and Korean street food, perfect for any occasion.
+Located in the heart of the Silicon valley, Oppaya789 offers various Korean food.

 Whether you’re in the mood for a refreshing beer or a variety of other drinks, we’ve got you covered.